Is your business not showing up on Google? You’re not alone, and we know how frustrating that can be.

 2.10 Soft Suspension

 To check and fix these inconsistencies, you can use Semrush’s free Local SEO tool.
 By signing up and navigating to the Local tab, you can scan your business details across multiple platforms.
-The tool highlights discrepancies, allowing you to manually update incorrect details on various directories.
+The tool highlights discrepancies, allowing you to update incorrect details in various directories manually.

 For Rank Math users, fixing Schema markup inconsistencies is even easier.